martynchamberlin/similiarity-between-tr-and-ct/readme.md

 Word for Word: 97.19
 ```

 A few things are worth noting.

-First, the amount of _translatable_ differences in the English texts is nearly 30% lower than the underlying Greek itself, which is expected.
-Second, the two algorithms, while achieving different numbers, are within a percentage of each other, which gives high confidence to the fidelity of the two approaches.
-Third, it intuitively make sense that the word-for-word algorithm consistently scores slightly better since it doesn't take word order and punctuation into account.
+1. First, the amount of _translatable_ differences in the English texts is nearly 30% lower than the underlying Greek itself, which is expected, because many, many textual variants in the Greek New Testament manuscript tradition are word-order or spelling or other minor differences that make no difference to the meaning of the sentences in which they are found.
+2. Second, the two algorithms produce final percentages that are very closet to each other, a result which gives high confidence to the fidelity of the two approaches.
+3. Third, the word-for-word algorithm consistently scores slightly higher than the Levenshtein algorithm, since it doesn't take word order and punctuation into account.
+4. Note that the KJV Parallel Bible website actually uses the NA28 as a base text; the text provided here uses the SBLGNT and therefore matches the edition in Logos.

 In the `output` directory one may find an `english.csv` and a `greek.csv` to see the verse-by-verse breakdown of the algorithms.